nickmilo/soft-paper/README.md

 ### Style Settings
-I have a few style settings for you to toggle.
+If you install the 3rd-party plugin "Style Settings," I have a few style settings for you to toggle.
 These are settings I toggle, so I thought you might like them too.

 - **Hide scrollbars**
 - M**ake bases compact**